The North East in the 21st Century

 The beautiful Gateshead Millennium Bridge opens across the Tyne between Gateshead and Newcastle.
 It is a footbridge with two arches.
 One arch lies flat, linking the quaysides of Newcastle and Gateshead, forming a crossing for pedestrians and bicycles.
 The other arch forms an elegant span high above the Tyne.
 The whole structure can be tilted when required to allow vessels to pass through.

 2001 – Lemington Bridge

-A bridge opens across the Lemington Gut which enters the Tyne near Newcastle.
+A bridge opens across the Lemington Gut which enters the River Tyne to the west of Newcastle.

 2002 – Renewable energy at Blyth